Annual Program in Comparative and International Law in Curaçao

 Sunday, December 17, 2023 – Saturday, January 6, 2024

-Co-sponsored by Maurice A. Deane School of Law at Hofstra University and University of Baltimore School of Law, offered in cooperation with the Erasmus University Rotterdam Faculty of Law and hosted by the University of the Netherlands Antilles.
+Sponsored by the Maurice A. Deane School of Law at Hofstra University and the University of Baltimore School of Law.

 Approved by the American Bar Association

 The application deadline is Friday, October 27, 2023.
 Applications are reviewed on a case-by-case basis.